TritonDataCenter/sdcadm/README.md

 actually going through it.
 That's the reason we've run the previous `sdcadm update` command with the `--just-images` option.

-Right now, it's not possible to pre-download some images for other SDC components, like agents or gz-tools, using `sdcadm`.
-Anyway, it's possible to download them using `updates-imgadm` as follows:
+It's also possible to pre-download some images for other SDC components, like agents or gz-tools, using `sdcadm`.
+Just proceed as follows:

-      updates-imgadm get-file <IMG_UUID>
+      sdcadm experimental update-gz-tools --latest --just-download
+      sdcadm experimental update-agents --latest --just-download

+Or, if you want to upgrade to a specific image version instead of latest available image:

+      sdcadm experimental update-gz-tools <IMG_UUID> --just-download
+      sdcadm experimental update-agents <IMG_UUID> --just-download

 Either way, the `sdcadm experimental` subcommands we're gonna mention below should be able to download and install the required images, or to proceed